Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Statistical properties

 \begin{theorem} Suppose $X_i\simind f_{\trueprior, \Sigma_i}$ where $\underline{k}I_\p\preceq\Sigma_i\preceq \overline{k}I_\p$ and $\Sigma_i$ is a diagonal matrix for each $i$.
 Suppose further that $\trueprior([-L, L]^\p)=1$ for some $L\ge 0$.
 Let $\npmle$ denote any approximate NPMLE supported on the minimum axis-aligned bounding box of the data satisfying~\eqref{eq-approximate-npmle}.
 Then there is a function $n(d,\overline{k}, \underline{k}, L)$ such that, for all sample sizes $n$ with $n \ge n(d,\overline{k}, \underline{k}, L)$,

 with probability at least $1-\frac{4d}{n^8}$. \end{theorem}

-Theorem~\ref{thm-deconvolution} (proved in Appendix~\ref{sec-proofs-deconvolution}) upper bounds the rate of convergence under the Wasserstein distance by the extremely slow logarithmic rate~$\frac{1}{\log n}$.
+Theorem~\ref{thm-deconvolution} (proved in Section~\ref{sec-proofs-deconvolution} of the Supplementary Material) upper bounds the rate of convergence under the Wasserstein distance by the extremely slow logarithmic rate~$\frac{1}{\log n}$.
 It is well known that the smoothness of the Gaussian errors makes the deconvolution more difficult; in fact, the logarithmic rate is minimax optimal \citep{dedecker2013minimax}.

 \begin{remark} (On Theorem~\ref{thm-deconvolution}) To our knowledge, Theorem~\ref{thm-deconvolution} is novel, and the rate of convergence for the NPMLE under a Wasserstein distance has not been studied previously.
 The structure of the proof follows the proof of Theorem~2 of \citet{nguyen2013convergence}.
 To deal with the fact that~$\npmle$ and~$\trueprior$ are typically singular, we convolve each with a distribution with full support but low variance.
 Compared to our results on the density estimation and denoising problems, Theorem~\ref{thm-deconvolution} makes additional assumptions on the problem structure, specifically that the covariance matrices are diagonal and that~$\trueprior$ is compactly supported.
 Many practical applications satisfy the diagonal covariances restriction, including both of our applications in Section~\ref{sec-app}. \end{remark}